 We are only ever prescribed a limited course of medication, so it’s a good idea to make a note in your diary or set a reminder to order a repeat prescription a week before it is due to run out.
 Check with your GP surgery to find out how many days the practice needs to process repeat prescription requests.

-Most GPs now offer a dedicated telephone line for repeat prescription ordering or an online web service, and some Pharmacies offer a convenient repeat prescription service where you let them know what medicines you need and they will arrange the repeat prescription with the GP Practice for you, and in some cases deliver the medication to you directly.
+Most GPs now offer a dedicated telephone line for repeat prescription ordering or an online web service, and some pharmacies offer a convenient repeat prescription service where you let them know what medicines you need and they will arrange the repeat prescription with the GP Practice for you, and in some cases deliver the medication to you directly.
+Most online pharmacies will remind you when your next medications are due.
+You can link up with some online pharmacies through your Evergreen Life app.

 Where and how should medication be stored?